fareen341/Django-notes/README.md

 # return render(request,'demo.html',context)

 VARIABLES:
-1)To change the name of the _list add one line after model=Student template_name_suffix='_get', now it'll search for student_get
+1)Default name is student_list.html.
+To change the name of the _list add one line after model=Student template_name_suffix='_get', now it'll search for student_get

-2)To give custom name to the template template_name="school/student.html" now we can use both student_list oe student both will work custom one has high priority over default one if both custom and default present then custom will get the priority
+2)To give custom name to the template template_name="school/student.html" now we can use both student_list or student both will work custom one has high priority over default one if both custom and default present then custom will get the priority

 3)To change the ordering eg order by name then use